NEW Bare Metal Servers with 20G Dedicated Unmetered Bandwidth 20G Dedicated Unmetered Servers Read more STATUS

 Someone pushed two poisoned versions of LiteLLM (1.82.7 and 1.82.8) directly to PyPI.
 They stayed live for a few hours.
 During that brief window, anyone installing or upgrading the package unknowingly triggered a hidden payload.
 It did not matter if you pulled it directly or if it came along as a hidden transitive dependency.
 The code executed immediately and stole local credentials.

-This was not a typo trick.
-It was not a fake package.
+This was NOT a typo trick.
+This was NOT a fake package.

 Attackers compromised the actual legitimate library.
 This specific library acts as the main gateway for hundreds of different LLM providers across modern AI setups.

-LiteLLM pulls in tens of millions of downloads every single month.
-It sits at the absolute center of AI tools, SaaS platforms, and cloud native apps.
-The malicious code did not just mess with developer laptops.
-It went straight for the good stuff.
-It hunted for SSH keys, cloud credentials, Kubernetes configs, CI/CD secrets, and local environment variables.
+LiteLLM has tens of millions of downloads per month.
+It is the core of many AI tools, SaaS and cloud native applications.
+Instead of just infecting developer laptops the malware is really after SSH keys, cloud credentials, Kubernetes configurations, CI/CD secrets and local environment variables etc.

 This was a massive deal.